Zamiell/stardew-valley/Min-Max_Guide.md

 * Chop wood until around 8 AM.
 * Empty inventory.
 Retrieve the Fiberglass Rod.
 * Go to the blacksmith and upgrade to the Gold Pickaxe (10,000g).
+* Go to Pierre's and buy the backpack upgrade (2,000g).
 * Fish at the mountain lake until 2 AM, then pass out.
 * At the end of the day, you should get:
   * Fishing 9 --> 10